ufidon/crypt/labs/lab08/README.md

 C(Country Name) 			| US

-_Note: No challenge password or optional company name._
+_Note: No challenge password or optional company name above._

 For example,